Code-Institute-Submissions/Samuellevine1-Mile-stone-project/README.md

     -   #### First Time Visitor Goals

-        1. As a First Time Visitor, I want everyone to enjoy and be attracted to the overal sceme and accessibility.
+        1. As a First Time Visitor, I want everyone to enjoy and be attracted to the overal scheme and accessibility.
-        2. As a First Time Visitor, I want the visitor to feel welcomed and engaged to the overall narrative of the book.
+        2. As a First Time Visitor, I want the visitor to feel welcomed and engaged with the overall narrative of the book.
         3. As a First Time Visitor, I want the viewer to feel safe and capable to navigate and use the site to the fullest capacity.
-Feeling compelled and motivated to participate and buy the initial product(The Book).
-I want them to have answers for there pressing questions and feel confident with there purchase.
-Feeling attached to the brand and identity of Samuel.
+I want them to feel compelled and motivated to participate and buy the initial product(The Book).
+I want them to have answers for their pressing questions and feel confident with their purchase,feeling attached to the brand and identity of Samuel.
     -   #### Returning Visitor Goals

         1. As a Returning Visitor, I want them to feel a sense of security and safety as they returrn.
         2. As a Returning Visitor, I want the customers to feel a sense of engagement and a hardy welcome back home.
-        3. As a Returning Visitor, I want them to feel valued and understood about there past and present feelings.
+        3. As a Returning Visitor, I want them to feel valued and understood about their past and present feelings.

     -   #### Frequent User Goals
         1. As a Frequent User, I want them to be fully engaged and up to date with our new products and promotions though our e-commerce connections.
         2. As a Frequent User, I them to see that we are trusted and used daily by the biggest brands and influences around the world
         3. As a Frequent User, I want them to love the design and enjoy there experience each and every time.
 -   ### Design
-    -   #### Colour Scheme
+    -   #### Color Scheme
         -   The main colors used are white(elegance), grey (deep and trusted), blue(safety and enjoyable,) and red (urgency and importance).
     -   #### Typography
-        -   The azo sans was found on Adobe and was one of the main fonts throughout the website and  Sans Serif was the fallback font in case for any other reason the font wasn't being displayed.
-Azo sans is a clean and modern look for the site and gives it a fun but elegant vibe.
+        -   The Azo Sans was found on Adobe and was one of the main fonts throughout the website.
+Sans Serif was the fallback font in case for any other reason the font wasn't being displayed.
+Azo Sans is a clean and modern look for the site and gives it a fun but elegant vibe.
     -   #### Imagery
         -   Imagery is one of my favorite parts.
-The first main image give a mountain top experiance.
-Showing how the viewer should feel after reading the book.
-I wanted to position the customer as the hero and show there victory first and formost.
+The first main image gives a mountain top experiance, showing how the viewer should feel after reading the book.
+I wanted to position the customer as the hero and show their victory first and formost.

 *   ### Wireframes